 The hot days of summer are enjoyable yet difficult for dogs.
-Our four-legged friends can’t sweat to get rid of excess heat: their only way to get cooler is using external help.
-These include dog fans, shades, drinking cold water and obviously, the funniest of all: enjoying a swim in a dog pool.
+Our four-legged friends can’t sweat to get rid of excess heat: their only way to get cooler is by using external help.
+These include dog fans, shades, drinking cold water, and obviously, the funniest of all: enjoying a swim in a dog pool.

 - Inflatable Dog Pools are for very occasional use and small dogs simply because a tiny scratch or hole could potentially ruin them